Brandeis Study Abroad Account

 Read Student Evaluations

-Applications must be submitted on-line by NOON on the stated deadline.
+Applications must be submitted on-line by MIDNIGHT on the stated deadline.

 Applications are reviewed on a rolling admissions basis until the closing deadline.

 Students are encouraged to apply well before the admissions deadline.
 Qualified applicants will be accepted on a first-come, first-serve basis so applying early is to everyone's advantage.
 Provided spaces are still available, applications will be reviewed up until the deadline.
 The website will contain information in the event that the program reaches student capacity before the admissions deadline.